 Except when driven hard, the Lada is remarkably quiet, with road and transmission noise well subdued.
-But as we've already the engine is poisy when taken remarked, the engine is noisy when taken to high rpm.
+But as we've already remarked, the engine is noisy when taken to high rpm.
 Wind noise is low even at the car's maximum speed.